What Does It Mean If You're Thinking Of Someone From The Past?

 Thinking about someone from the past can be confusing

-What are some reasons you might be thinking about someone from the past?
+What are some reasons you might be thinking of someone from the past?

 The first and most obvious reason that you might be thinking of someone from the past is that you miss them, but that’s not always the case.
 At some point, you had a connection with this person, so it’s only natural to wonder what they’re up to or how they’re doing.
 If you do miss them, that’s also normal.